MLH/mlh-localhost-cockroachdb-ve/README.md

 # MLH Localhost: Building Scalable Apps w/ CockroachDB

-This repositiory contains the sample code from the [MLH Localhost: Hacking with CockroachDB][3] workshop.
+This repository contains the sample code from the [MLH Localhost: Hacking with CockroachDB Using a Virtual Environment][3] workshop.

 ## Sample Code / Downloads